m93a/arithmetic-types/README.md

 <br/>

 ## Instance methods
 This is also an implementation of arithmetic and geometric mean, this time for the data types which support instance methods.
-This code is potentially faster than the previous one, because it doesn't create a new instance for every arithmetic operartion.
+This code is potentially faster than the previous one, because it doesn't have to create a new instance for every arithmetic operartion.
 ```typescript
 import { NormedDivisionRing, InstanceWithMethods } from 'arithmetic-types'